rocketnia/effection/README.md

   - `effection/order` - A module that re-exports `effectoin/order/base` and may someday offer more auxiliary utilities alongside it.
     - `effection/order/base` - A module offering basic support for doing comparisons and doing orderless merge operations.

 API documentation is maintained in this repo and [hosted at the Racket website](https://docs.racket-lang.org/effection/).
-(TODO: At the moment, the blurb in the documentation is a bit stale.
-That blurb was originally copied from this readme, and this readme has gone through a substantial rewrite.)

 There's some work currently happening in `effection/effects/base` to implement Effection's dynamic scope/effect handler system.
-The definitions in this module are not entirely documented or exported yet, and there are still several big holes in the impelementation.
+These definitions are not entirely documented or exported yet, and there are still several big holes in their impelementations.